Meland: Coat of arms

-The coat of arms was granted on 15 May 1987.
-The arms show a local type of auger which is used in carpentry.
-In the 1850s, auger manufacturing started in the municipality, and the local drills were considered to be high quality.
-The auger is gray and it is on a red background.
+The coat of arms was granted on 15 May 1987 and it was in use until 1 January 2020 when the municipality was dissolved.
+The official blazon is "Gules, an auger palewise issuant from chief argent" (På raud grunn ein kvit navar-spiss som vender nedover).
+This means the arms have a red field (background) and the charge is a local type of auger which is used in carpentry.
+The auger has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+This design was chosen because in the 1850s, auger manufacturing started in the municipality, and the local drills were considered to be high quality.
+The design was meant to symbolize and emphasize the local traditions to be proud of and skills to be keep alive.
+The arms were designed by Inge Rotevatn.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway had one parish (sokn) within the municipality of Meland.
 It is part of the Nordhordland prosti (deanery) in the Diocese of Bjørgvin.

 Geography

 Meland consisted of a number of islands.
 The largest was Holsnøy, which has an area of 89 km2, out of a total area of 93 km2 for the entire municipality.
-Holsnøy is located between the island of Radøy and the Lindås peninsula to its north, the Åsane peninsula in Bergen to its east, the island of Askøy to its south, and the archipelago of Øygarden to its west.
-It is surrounded by fjords, namely (clockwise from north) Mangerfjorden, Radfjorden, Salhusfjorden, Herdlefjorden, and Hjeltefjorden.
-The second largest island in the municipality is Flatøy, located west of Holsnøy.
-The municipality also encompasses a number of minor islands.
+Holsnøy was located between the island of Radøy and the Lindås peninsula to its north, the Åsane peninsula in Bergen to its east, the island of Askøy to its south, and the archipelago of Øygarden to its west.
+It was surrounded by fjords, namely (clockwise from north) Mangerfjorden, Radfjorden, Salhusfjorden, Herdlefjorden, and Hjeltefjorden.
+The second largest island in the municipality was Flatøy, located west of Holsnøy.
+The municipality also encompassed a number of minor islands.

-The administrative centre of the municipality is the village of Frekhaug, which is its largest settlement.
-Frekhaug is located in the south-eastern part of Holsnøy, and its urban area had a population of 1649 as of 2012.
-An additional two urban areas are located in the municipality: Krossneset on Flatøy (population 468) and Holme (population 663).
+The administrative centre of the municipality was the village of Frekhaug, which was also its largest settlement.
+Frekhaug was located in the south-eastern part of Holsnøy, and its urban area had a population of 1649 as of 2012.
+An additional two urban areas were located in the municipality: Krossneset on Flatøy (population 468) and Holme (population 663).